 Drive south via the Haines Road to Haines on the coast of the Pacific Ocean to Haines, Alaska.
 Crossing the Coastal Mountains through the Valley of the Bald Eagles you find yourself in a totally different climatic zone and an enchanting coastal landscape with the backdrop of the massive Chilkat Mountain Range.
-Haines is known as an important center of the Native Tlingit culture.
-You can watch Totem pole carvers at work as well as visit the local theater with shows of traditional ceremonial dances.
+Haines is known as an important centre of the Native Tlingit culture.
+You can watch Totem pole carvers at work as well as visit the local theatre with shows of traditional ceremonial dances.
 Recommended as well is a visit of the old Victorian style captain’s residences.

 Day 20: SKAGWAY

 The only way to Skagway is by ferry through the bizarre world of Lynn Fjord, among the world’s longest and deepest fjords, 140 km (87 mi) long and 610 m (2000 ft) deep.
 With some luck you see the cute puffins, sea otters, sea lions, bald eagles, even whales and the giant Alaska brown bears.
 End of the trip is Skagway, once starting point of the arduous trek into notorious Chilkoot Pass and the largest gold rush of all times.
 Most of the gold seekers from the south started their land journey from this small harbour town.
 The entire town (including its 800 inhabitants??) is designated as historic site, many well preserved relics bear witness to its colourful past.
 Relive the old times and get a taste of gold rush atmosphere in one of the historic bars, for example the „Red Onion Saloon“ once a brothel.